Anaphylaxis and adrenaline auto-injectors a comprehensive guide

 Why does anaphylaxis occur?

-The body’s immune system reacts to a substance it wrongly perceives as a threat, produces an “allergy” antibody called Immunoglobulin E (IgE), which sticks to the substance (“allergen”) and causes the release of chemicals including histamine.
+The body’s immune system reacts to a substance it wrongly perceives as a threat.
+It produces an “allergy” antibody called Immunoglobulin E (IgE), which sticks to the substance (“allergen”) and causes the release of chemicals including histamine.
 Histamine dilates capillaries in the skin, resulting in an itchy rash, swelling and flushing of the skin.
 A drop in blood pressure, leaves the casualty dizzy, light headed and in danger of collapse.

 How to treat someone experiencing an anaphylactic reaction